superfluid-org/fluid/packages/contracts/README.md

 ### Step 2 :

-- Approve the `SupVestingFactory` contract address to spend $SUP tokens from the Treasury Multisig
+- Approve the `SupVestingFactory` contract address to spend $SUP tokens from the TREASURY account
-- Note : Approved Amount = sum of all insiders' amount
+- Note : Approved Amount shall be equal to the sum of all insiders' amount

 ### Step 3 :

 - Execute script to create SupVesting contract for each insiders.
-- Note : Currently, the `SupVestingFactory` contract allows prefunding of the `SupVesting` contracts.
-  We must remain consistent and either prefund or not prefund every `SupVesting` contracts.

 ### Step 4 :